310mc/https-310mc.github.io-tl/source/_posts/feature_scout/party_animal_invasion.md

 ## Translation Notes

-[^1]: He calls Midori by this name in The Magician's Delivery too.
+[^1]: He calls Midori by this name in The Magician's Delivery, too.
 [^2]: The Wasteful Ghost was previously mentioned in <a href="/biblio" target="_blank">Biblio</a>.